crypticcoin-renewed/CrypticCoin/depends/packages.md

 General tips:
 - mylib_foo is written as $(package)_foo in order to make recipes more similar.
-- Secondary dependency packages relative to the Zcash binaries/libraries (i.e. those not in `ALLOWED_LIBRARIES` in `contrib/devtools/symbol-check.py`) should be built statically.
+- Secondary dependency packages relative to the Crypticcoin binaries/libraries (i.e. those not in `ALLOWED_LIBRARIES` in `contrib/devtools/symbol-check.py`) should be built statically.
 See [below](#secondary-dependencies) for more details.